Coastal Carolina vs. Northern Illinois Cure Bowl NCAA Football Odds, Plays and Insights | December 17, 2021

 - In Northern Illinois' 13 games this season, it has eight wins against the spread.

-- When Northern Illinois puts up more than 20.0 points, it is 8-3-1 against the spread and 9-3 overall.
+- When Northern Illinois records more than 20.0 points, it is 8-3-1 against the spread and 9-3 overall.

 - The Huskies rack up 94.1 more yards per game (420.0) than the Chanticleers allow (325.9).

-- Northern Illinois is 7-2-1 against the spread and 8-2 overall when the team amasses more than 325.9 yards.
+- In games that Northern Illinois churns out over 325.9 yards, the team is 7-2-1 against the spread and 8-2 overall.

-- This season the Huskies have turned the ball over 17 times, five more than the Chanticleers' takeaways (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.